experimentalpolitics/immigration/material/design.md

 ## Notes

 - Only edit this file as `.md` --- not `.docx`!
-- cite Hopkins 2019 as template for outcome measures
 - add item randomization
-- *additional items to consider*: political efficacy, racial resentment, turnout, how many (politicians) followed on twitter
+- *additional items to consider*: political efficacy, racial resentment, turnout, how many (politicians) followed on twitter, posting on social media

 ## MTurk Details